Elaine de Kooning: Career

 Women were often marginalized in the Abstract Expressionist movement, functioning as objects and accessories to confirm the masculinity of their male counterparts.
-For that reason, she chose to sign her artworks with her initials rather than her full name, to avoid her paintings' being labeled as feminine in a traditionally masculine movement, and to not be confused with her husband Willem de Kooning.
+For that reason, she chose to sign her artworks with her initials rather than her full name, to avoid her paintings' being labeled as feminine in a traditionally masculine movement, and to not be confused with her husband.

-Elaine and Willem were also part of the New York School scene, which included Jackson Pollock.

 Elaine de Kooning was an important writer and teacher of art.
 She began working at the magazine ARTnews in 1948, and wrote articles about major figures in the art world.
 She wrote about one hundred articles for Art News magazine.
 Elaine de Kooning was the first American artist in the 1950s to take on the role of artists' critic.
 "As an writer, she wrote about culture, art, and new ideas to her generation of artists and readers."
 Although Elaine was a successful writer, she considered herself a "painter by nature."
 Elaine de Kooning's art and writing were all devoted to art and humanity.

 Over the course of her life, she held teaching posts at many institutions of higher education.
 In 1957, after Elaine and Willem de Kooning separated, she took on a series of short-term teaching jobs to support herself.
-She taught at the University of New Mexico in Albuquerque; the University of California in Davis; at Carnegie Mellon, at Southampton College on Long Island; at the Cooper Union and Pratt Institute in New York; at Yale; at RISD in Rhode Island; Bard College; the University of Georgia and the New York Studio School in Paris.
-Between 1976 and 1978, she served as the first Lamar Dodd Visiting Professor of Art at the University of Georgia (UGA) in Athens.
-In 1985 she was elected into the National Academy of Design as an Associate member, and became a full academician in 1988.
+She taught at the University of New Mexico; the University of California, Davis; Carnegie Mellon University; Southampton College on Long Island; the Cooper Union and Pratt Institute in New York; Yale University; the Rhode Island School of Design; Bard College; the University of Georgia; and the New York Studio School in Paris.
+In 1985, she was elected into the National Academy of Design as an Associate member, and became a full academician in 1988.

-In 2016 de Kooning was one of twelve female artists featured in the "Women of Abstract Expressionism" exhibition organized by the Denver Art Museum.
+In 2016, de Kooning was one of twelve female artists featured in the "Women of Abstract Expressionism" exhibition organized by the Denver Art Museum.
 The purpose of this show was to highlight the unique talents and perspectives of female artists who, as was previously noted, were often dismissed or overshadowed by their male counterparts.
 The show later traveled to the Mint Museum and the Palm Springs Art Museum.

 A painting to me is primarily a verb, not a noun, an event first and only secondarily an image.